Kinetic energy: Overview

-Newtonian kinetic energy
+Kinetic energy for non-relativistic velocity

+Treatments of kinetic energy depend upon the relative velocity of objects compared to the fixed speed of light.
+Speeds experienced directly by humans are non-relativisitic; higher speeds require the theory of relativity.

 Kinetic energy of rigid bodies

 In classical mechanics, the kinetic energy of a point object (an object so small that its mass can be assumed to exist at one point), or a non-rotating rigid body depends on the mass of the body as well as its speed.
-The kinetic energy is equal to 1/2 the product of the mass and the square of the speed.
+The kinetic energy is equal to half the product of the mass and the square of the speed.
 In formula form:

 where $m$ is the mass and $v$ is the speed (magnitude of the velocity) of the body.
 In SI units, mass is measured in kilograms, speed in metres per second, and the resulting kinetic energy is in joules.